allbad/allbad.github.io/_posts/2015-02-26-reflecting-on-Interactive-resume.md

 ---
 layout: post
-title: Reflecting P2 - Interactive Resume
+title: Reflecting on P2 - Interactive Resume
 ---

-Just taking the chance to add my concept deliberations on P2 submission which covers JavaScript Basics
+Just taking the chance to add my concept deliberations on P2 submission which covers JavaScript Basics.

-### Where does JavaScript fit with delivering web pages?
-What can it do that HTML/CSS can't?
+###What can JavaScript do that HTML/CSS can't?

 HTML is a markup language which defines the content and structure of web pages.
 CSS is used for the styling of those pages.
 Both of these are static